 Our lab is interested in the mechanism of cell fate decisions made by innate-like and conventional lymphocytes.

-Taras obtained his PhD and a short postdoc in the laboratory of Harald von Boehmer at the Dana-Farber Cancer Research Institute at Harvard University working on alpha-beta versus gamma-delta T cell lineage choice, transcriptional regulation of innate-like T cells and, as a member of the Immunological Genome Project (Immgen) consortium, transcriptional regulation of T cell development.
+Taras obtained his PhD from and did a short postdoc in the laboratory of Harald von Boehmer at the Dana-Farber Cancer Research Institute at Harvard University working on alpha-beta versus gamma-delta T cell lineage choice, transcriptional regulation of innate-like T cells and, as a member of the Immunological Genome Project (Immgen) consortium, transcriptional regulation of T cell development.
 He then undertook a postdoc in the laboratory of Meinrad Busslinger (IMP, Vienna) where he worked on transcriptional regulation of humoral immunity.
-He joined the Karolinska Institute as an assistant professor in 2018.
+He joined the Karolinska Institute as an assistant professor and started his lab at the Department of Medicine, Solna in 2018.

 Annika obtained her PhD in the laboratory of Immo Prinz at Hanover Medical School where she worked on gamma-delta T cells and their role in autoimmunity and inflammation.
 This work resulted in a number of publications in peer-reviewed journals including Journal of Immunology, European Journal of Immunology, Nature Immunology, Journal of Experimental Medicine and Arthritis & Rheumatology.
 During her time in Hanover she also received several awards including a BioLegend PhD Prize and a Graduate Scholarship from the Novartis Foundation for Therapeutic Research.
 Her current research is supported by a fellowship from the German Research Foundation (DFG).